TheXik/EventInventoryManager/docs/developer-guide.md

 - Inventory management with categories and conditions
 - Event planning with item allocation
 - Rental system with status tracking
-- AI-powered assistant for queries
+- AI-powered assistant for fast questions
 - Dashboard with statistics and basic overview

 ---

 ## Architecture

-The project follows Clean Architecture (or so called Onion architecture) principles with clear separation of concerns:
+The project follows Clean Architecture (or so called Onion architecture) principles with clear separation of concerns.